Legislative Campaign

 Background:

-These bills implement one of Governor Healey’s climate platforms: “Burning wood for bioenergy depletes our forests, increases greenhouse gas emissions, and is a threat to human health.
+The bills we are supporting this session implement one of Governor Healey’s climate platforms: “Burning wood for bioenergy depletes our forests, increases greenhouse gas emissions, and is a threat to human health.
 Maura will end subsidies for forest bioenergy for electricity and commercial-scale heat.”